renatadev/FAC/README.md

 This project was the result of my hard work and passion for joining **Founders&Coders**, I really hope you like it :)

-You can access my website application by clicking [here.](https://renatajarmova.github.io/FAC/)
+You can access my website by clicking [here.](https://renatajarmova.github.io/FAC/)